FirebaseExtended/protobuf-rules-gen/README.md

     option
 4. Invoke the `protoc` tool using the `--firebase_rules_out=./directory` flag to output your `firestore.rules` file with generated functions
+5. If you're importing `"firebase_rules_options.proto"` like the below example the `--proto_path=./directory` flag will need to be added to include the directory of the `firebase_rules_options.proto` file along with any additional proto file dependencies that you wish to use.

 If you run into trouble feel free to check out our [`example_usage.sh`](https://github.com/firebase/protobuf-rules-gen/blob/master/example_usage.sh)